-Mission of the Department of Family and Consumer Sciences: to prepare professionals as servant leaders with abilities to empower individuals, strengthen families, and enable communities in a changing and diverse global environment.
-The unit provides an integrative, holistic, rigorous undergraduate education in a caring and nurturing Christian liberal arts setting through nine areas of specialization: child and family studies, consumer services, dietetics, early childhood education, family and consumer sciences, family and consumer sciences education, fashion merchandising and design, foods and nutrition, and interior design.
+Mission of the Department of Family and Consumer Sciences: to prepare professionals as servant leaders with abilities to empower individuals, strengthen families, and enable communities to achieve an optimal quality of life in one of nine areas of specialization: child and family studies, consumer services, dietetics, early childhood education, family and consumer sciences, family and consumer sciences education, fashion merchandising and design, foods and nutrition, and interior design.

 Faith and Learning Questions

 Do Christians have a unique and greater responsibility to be good stewards of the gifts our Creator has bestowed upon us through:

 1. our relationships - both families and those within our communities in which we live and serve?